 Sue: Is it the Yeti?

-When Harry goes careering down a ravine, Sue is only worried about one thing.
+Harry goes careering down a ravine.

 Sue: I hope he doesn’t ruin his coat.

-Meanwhile, an alien with stubby fingers monitors the situation from afar.
+The astronauts capture and interrogate the Doctor, and an alien with stubby fingers monitors the situation from afar.

 Sue: What’s this story called?